jkingsman/FreeStep/README.md

 # FreeStep

 Open source, fully encrypted chat goodness.
-Built on node.js/socket.io/Bootstrap.
+Built as an open source clone of ChatStep, with node.js/socket.io/Bootstrap.

+**_I welcome your feedback greatly!
+Whether you're a beginner trying to use this to learn, or an expert who can poke holes in my encryption, please let me know!
+This is imperfect software that I'll keep developing as time goes own._**

 ## Cool Frontend Things
-* _It's repsonsive!_
+* _It's repsonsive and mobile friendly!_
 * It's built on bootstrap and underscore, so manipulating it is easy
 * It's 100% HTML5 W3C compliant
 * It's IOS web app capable